 I mention this because corn kernels and cornmeal are often very moist.
 When stored in an air-tight container with oxygen absorbers, it could cause botulism.

-A few Primal Survivor readers have even written saying that they saw signs of botulism in their bags of whole corn kernels (though not cornmeal): the bags were puffy and bulging.
+A few Primal Survivor readers have even written that they saw signs of botulism in their bags of whole corn kernels (though not cornmeal): the bags were puffy and bulging.

 Related: How to store cornstarch